Gene Wilder Biography

 Childhood & Early Life

 Gene Wilder was born on 11 June 1933, in a Jewish family, to William J. Wilder and Jeanne Silberman, in Milwaukee, Wisconsin.
-He started taking great interest in acting since the age of 8, from the time his mother had rheumatic fever.
+He started taking a great interest in acting at the age of 8, from the time his mother had rheumatic fever.

 His mother recognized his talent and knowing that Wisconsin was not a good place to become an actor, she sent him to Black-Foxe.
 Wilder was bullied and sexually assaulted there and returned back home.

 Wilder got involved in the local community theatre in Wisconsin and by the time he was 15, he performed for the first time in the production of ‘Romeo and Juliet’.
-He did his graduation from Washington High School.
+He graduated from Washington High School.

 gene-wilder-20034.jpg